anonymous010101-e/calculator-python/README.md

 # calculator-python
-Simple calculator made in python, accepts multiple operators, possible updates if I feel like it lol, it also successfully accepts error handling.
+Simple calculator made in python, accepts multiple operators, it also successfully accepts error handling, possible updates if I feel like it lol.

 I just did this as more basic python practice for myself.